-• First semester: 1.90
+- first semester: 1.90 - thereafter: a minimum of 2.00

-• Thereafter: a minimum of 2.00
+Small Craft Design and Small Vessel Systems require a 2.0 at the end of the first year of study.

-\Small Craft Design and Small Vessel Systems require a 2.0 at the end of the first year of study.
-Students in the BIW curriculum must achieve a 2.41 (equivalent to 80 out of 100) or above each trimester of study.
+Notes: A minimum cumulative grade point average of 2.00 is required for graduation.
+Higher levels of minimum acceptable semester and/or cumulative GPA may be established by individual departments or academic programs.

-Notes: A minimum cumulative grade point average of 2.00 and a minimum core grade point average of 2.25 in some majors are required for graduation.
-A higher minimum acceptable semester and/or cumulative GPA may be established by individual departments or academic programs.
-Core courses are listed under the curriculum for each major where appropriate.
 In addition, each student must fulfill the required Academy and programmatic hours to demonstrate reasonable progress towards graduation as determined by the Academic Board.
 All undergraduate students must have at least a 2.0 grade point average and, if required by their major, a core course grade point average of 2.25, at the start of their fifth semester at the Academy in order to be considered as making satisfactory progress toward their degree.
-Students who do not meet these criteria will be classified as not making progress toward their degree.
+Students who do not meet these criteria will be classified as not making progress toward their degree and are not eligible to participate in major extracurricular activities, including intercollegiate athletics, until they are removed from academic probationary status by the Academic Board.